-YEAR 7 / 8 STUDIES
+YEAR 7/8 STUDIES

-Margaret River Senior High School believes that the Year 7 and 8 students should study a program that enables them to achieve a balanced education.
-A taster program is timetabled across Years 7 and 8 that exposes students to Languages, Arts and Technologies options they can choose in Years 9 and 10.
-Students who were in the instrumental music program in primary school may continue with instrumental music for two (2) lessons per week, with band practice conducted after school outside normal classroom hours.
-Music students undertake a modified program in the Arts and Technologies areas.
+At Margaret River Senior High School, Year 7 and 8 students study a program designed to provide a balanced and broad education.
+Over these two years, students participated in a taster program that introduced them to a range of Languages, Arts, and Technologies subjects, helping them make informed choices for Years 9 and 10.
+Students who had been part of the instrumental music program in primary school were able to continue with instrumental lessons for two periods each week, with additional band practice held after school.
+Music students followed a modified curriculum in the Arts and Technologies areas to accommodate their music commitments.